#460 - John’s 50 Kids, Nish Kumar and The Cobbles Sing Their Plaintive Lament

 We have Wi-Fi, sarcasm, indie bands, and a perfectly balanced sense of inferiority and pride, which makes us both unbeatable in both passive aggression and heartwarming hospitality.

+This has gone viral.
 I keep seeing it being shared.

-Yeah, the problem is I never said that is AI.
+Yeah, the problem is, I never said that, is AI.

-So I looked on a Swansea City fans forum the other day and people were discussing this joke that I'd made that I've never made.
+I looked on a Swansea City fans forum the other day and people were discussing this joke that I'd made that I've never made.
+But there's a little thing that goes alongside it.

 Ellis James champions Welsh identity with warmth and self-awareness, blending national pride with gently mocking humour.